mehcode/atom-project-plus/README.md

 ## Configuration

-#### Whitelist / Blacklist
+#### Project Home && Auto Discover Projects

-Specify a folder or glob pattern to designate which projects will be matched.
+Specify a folder or glob pattern to designate where project will be auto discovered.

 #### Show Project Path